maksymar/ic-cargo-to-bazel-utils/README.md

 - provide `-dev` flag for `main.py` to include dev-dependency processing
 - in CSV report
   - packages are sorted by the height and the number of blocking parents (the most urgent are on top)
-- in PDF colored graph
+- in PDF colored dependency graph
   - `green` -- package is migrated
   - gradient from `red` to `yellow` -- not yet migrated package, color gradient is tree height (leaf is `red`)